chickennuggey/Predicting-Obesity-Kaggle/Data Imputation/README.md

-Data imputation was performed 5 different ways.
+Data imputation was performed 5 different ways in order to produce two datasets each, one for training and one for testing.

 File Name  | Data Imputation Technique
 ------------- | -----------------------------------